hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

     are using the role registered using this endpoint, will be able to perform the login operation.
 Contraints can be specified on the role, that are applied on the instances or principals attempting to login.
 At least one constraint should be specified on the role.
+The available constraints you can choose are dependent on the `auth_type` of the role and, if the `auth_type` is `iam`, then whether inferencing is enabled.
+A role will not let you configure a constraint if it is not checked by the `auth_type` and inferencing configuration of that role.
   </dd>

   <dt>Method</dt>